 The Ascent to the Coral Fern Patch

 From the cattle grid, park your car on the side of the road and follow the directions on the green QLD Parks sign.
 The first section requires you to navigate your way through a small section of private property, so make sure to be quiet and respectful.

 The sign indicates that you should follow the pink ribbons and keep off the wider, private road.
-We started the Devils Thumb trail well before sunrise, so finding our way through this first section was one of the most difficult parts of the hike for us in terms of navigation.
+We started the Devils Thumb trail well before sunrise, so finding our way through this first section was one of the most difficult parts of the hike for us in terms of navigation in the dark.